Youth Acting Program 11-13yp

 The Kids Acting Program is a four-term training program for children 11 – 13 year-olds.
 Learn more about our programs for ages 14 to 16 and 17 to 18 program.
 The Program has been designed specifically to take young actors on an exciting journey of self-discovery, self-empowerment and creativity.
 The acting program provides a foundation and prepares young people who wish to have a career in the film, theatre and television industries.

 Noni Hazlehurst AM, is the Ambassador of the 16th Street Youth Program.
 Noni is a passionate advocate for the arts and their importance in the lives of young people.
 16th Street is grateful for her guidance and support in our shared mission; to foster the unique talents, emotional well-being and dreams of our youth.

 “What’s special about the 16th Street Youth Programs?
 They are designed to help young people understand their uniqueness as well as their shared humanity, to provide a safe and kind place where they can come to grips with their pain and joy, their strengths and weaknesses, and to support them in their desire to serve as storytellers.
 There are many acting schools, but very few which I can recommend wholeheartedly, especially for young people.”

 – Noni Hazlehurst Actor, Director & Producer.

-– Develop the freedom and trust to follow impulses and instincts through creative improvisation.
+- follow impulses and instincts through creative improvisation

-In term three, young actors embrace their storytelling ability through the creation of self-devised work for either the stage or the screen.
-Young people are supported to tell stories that they are passionate about telling and create characters they would love to play.
+In term four, young actors embrace their storytelling ability through the creation of self-devised work for either the stage or the screen.
+Young people are supported to tell stories they are passionate about and create characters they would love to play.

 Dates & Times: